-The list of California companies that have moved their corporate headquarters to the Dallas-Fort Worth subway includes CBRE, Charles Schwab Corp. metros in Tennessee, Arizona and Nevada are also having great success in attracting California corporate headquarters to their states.
-In addition to Silicon Valley technology companies that have already left California for Texas last year, Charles Schwab moved its corporate headquarters from San Francisco to Dallas.
-Companies that left acquired at least 133 million square feet elsewhere, and probably much more because that information often didn't appear on source materials, Vranich said.
+The list of California companies that have moved their corporate headquarters to other states is growing.
+Dallas-Fort Worth, Tennessee, Arizona and Nevada are all seeing an influx of businesses leaving the Golden State.
+Last year, Charles Schwab relocated its corporate headquarters from San Francisco to Dallas.
+According to estimates, companies that left California acquired at least 133 million square feet elsewhere, and likely much more since this information is not always made public.

-The Hoover Institution study identified high tax rates, punitive regulations, high labor costs, high utility and energy costs, and a decline in quality of life for many Californians, reflecting cost of living and housing affordability as reasons why businesses move of the state.
-Some of the most notable companies that left California during this period are Apple AAPL (its headquarters in the United States moved from Santa Clara to Austin, TX), Nestle USA (Los Angeles to Arlington, VA) and Oracle ORCL (San Mateo to Austin, TX).
-While it may be an exaggeration to say that California is hemorrhaging people, some of the state's top companies and wealthiest residents are going to states like Texas, Arizona and Florida.
-While businesses large and small are mostly moving to Texas, other destinations include Arizona, Tennessee, Florida, and a few other states.
+The Hoover Institution conducted a study to identify the reasons why businesses are leaving California.
+High tax rates, punitive regulations, high labor costs, high utility and energy costs, and a decline in quality of life were all cited as factors.
+Some of the most notable companies that have left California in recent years include Apple (AAPL), Nestle USA and Oracle (ORCL).
+While it may be an exaggeration to say that California is hemorrhaging people, some of the state's top companies and wealthiest residents are moving to states like Texas, Arizona and Florida.